husonlab/splitstree6/doc/user-manual.md

 #### Trees Edges Filter

 The *Trees Edges Filter* algorithm takes a Trees block as input and produces a Trees block as output.
-It provides several options for filtering trees.
+It filter edges in trees.
 The algorithm has the following options:

 `MinConfidence =  <Double>` - keep only edges that have this minimum confidence value